ahupowerdns/kolmo/README.md

 defaults and change sysctl x y and z".

-However, the moment some random packages are installed or sysctl settings are changed of the running kernel without keeping track, all bets are off, and the Kolmogorov complexity now runs into the gigabytes: a full serialization of running memory and filesystem.
+However, the moment some random packages are installed or sysctl settings are changed of the running kernel **without keeping track**, all bets are off, and the Kolmogorov complexity now runs into the gigabytes: a full serialization of running memory and filesystem.
 That is, unless there is some way to retrieve the exact running configuration.